They unfriended me

 Go ahead post a positive comment with joy-filled undertones on Facebook or Twitter or LinkedIn or Google+ or Pinterest or – here’s a novel idea.
 How about posting on the bulletin board at the coffee house?
 You could start today with saying, “Today I am thankful for … the fact that when I woke up, I could see, walk, talk, and hug my child, my spouse, my pet”.
 Well you can figure it out.

 Today is all we’ve got.
 Tomorrow is the result of how we live it.
 How can we build barriers against bullying and tear down walls of defeat?
-Let’s look inward and fix what’s inside, so tomorrow is better and we can be at peace!
+Let’s look inward and fix what’s inside, so tomorrow is better and we can live with a peaceful heart, not one that feels like a train wreck.
 Ephesians 2:14 God is our peace…he destroyed the barrier, the dividing wall of hostility.

 Now if you unfriend me, I might care, but it won’t decrease my value as a person or cause me to evaluate my worth.
 It just means one less ‘friend’ in my list of ‘friends’.
 This is the message we need to get across to friends (Facebook or otherwise) that they are priceless and that their value is more precious than rubies.
 [Proverbs 3:15] God does not make junk.
 He makes masterpieces.
 Ephesians 2:10 We are God’s handiwork, created in Christ Jesus to do good works.
 Our job is to do good – to all people.